 You’ve done software.
 But the last time you tried to install new stuff, you ran into problems.
 It took time to get things working.
 It slowed you down.
 This is a common experience.
 The root cause isn’t your company, nor is it always the software vendor.
 It boils down to three things: lack of planning, lack of project management, and poor onboarding support.

 We recommend phased rollouts.
 That means you don’t start using every feature all at once – only adopt as you need to.
-Our dedicated onboarding staff have several years of experience guiding customers to ramp up quickly.
+Our dedicated onboarding staff has several years of experience guiding customers to ramp up quickly.
 Change is uncomfortable, but that’s where the greatest growth starts.

 3. We’re growing and taking on lots of new people and/or business.